c0d3s/RecommEngine/README.md

 ```

 ## Methodology
-RecommEngine uses a weighted scoring system in conjunction with a similarity algorithm (of either the Pearson or Euclidean variety) to suggest 'products' to users based on their prior behavior in accordance with the principle of collaborative filtering.
-In order to utilize this gem, you must have users, products, and some kind of numerical scoring system that describes a user's interaction with a given product.
+RecommEngine uses a weighted scoring system in conjunction with a similarity algorithm (of either the Pearson or Euclidean variety) to suggest 'items' to users based on their prior behavior in accordance with the principle of collaborative filtering.
+In order to utilize this gem, you must have users, items, and some kind of numerical scoring system that describes a user's interaction with a given item.
 Products need not be physical items, as this gem has applications outside the ecommerce realm.
 Products can be things like movies or web links as well.
 Similarly, scores aren't limited to only to ratings -- they only need to be a numerical representation that describes a user's behavior.
 For example: